-B.7.4 Asset liability management services provided by the WWG
+B.7.5 Asset liability management services provided by the WWG

 Asset liability management services are categorised as outsourcing arrangements as these services are sourced under a formal contract with SLACC, Canada.
 This includes service requirements, reporting requirements, and oversight and exit provisions.
 The service is provided partially by UK based personnel who report to the WWG Asset Liability Management function and are supported by additional WWG personnel within the WWG Asset Liability Management function.
-The agreement stipulates that the UK regulatory regime will be complied with.
+The agreement stipulates compliance with the UK regulatory regime.
 The ultimate responsibility for asset liability management is retained by the Chief Actuary of SLOC UK.